graphprotocol/graph-improvement-proposals/gips/0048-graphql-validations.md

 # Abstract

-The Graph API layer for consumers is using GraphQL as a protocol to expose data.
-Graph Node is capable today of parsing and executing GraphQL operations and return spec-compliant results.
+Today, The Graph provides an API layer for consuming indexed data using the GraphQL protocol, implemented in `graph-node`.
+The current GraphQL implementation does not have a validation layer, as described by the official GraphQL specification.

-The GraphQL specification also includes a validation phase, intended to remove all ambiguities, conflicts, or runtime errors.
+This proposal aims to address the missing implementation in `graph-node`, and add a GraphQL validation phase, as expected by GraphQL engines.
+Adding a validation phase will remove all ambiguities, conflicts, or runtime errors that a GraphQL engine might have.

 # Motivation